-The bankruptcy trustee reviews your bankruptcy papers carefully to look for hidden assets, avoidable transfers, improper exemptions, and more.
+The bankruptcy trustee reviews your bankruptcy petition and schedules

 Here are some of the most common things bankruptcy trustees look for:

 Assets that Can be Liquidated to Pay Creditors